 IMOGEN HERMES GOWAR: finalist, Novel Competition 2015

-UPDATE: since its release The Mermaid and Mrs Hancock has been long-listed for The Women’s Prize for Fiction and the Desmond Elliott Prize in 2018, and short-listed for the Betty Trask Award in 2019.
-The film and TV rights have been won by Playground Entertainment, the outfit behind the Wolf Hall and White Queen adaptations.
+UPDATE: since its release The Mermaid and Mrs Hancock was short-listed for The Women’s Prize for Fiction and long-listed for the Desmond Elliott Prize in 2018, and short-listed for the Betty Trask Award in 2019.
+The film and TV rights have been optioned by Playground Entertainment, the outfit behind the Wolf Hall and White Queen adaptations.
 Congratulations, Imogen!

 When I entered the Mslexia Novel Competition I was working in a café and renting a box-room which fitted a Freecycled single bed and nothing else.
 I borrowed the entry fee from my mum.
 Things took a serendipitous upturn when the café was sold, and I was given paid leave while the legal stuff creaked through: on my first day off, I learnt I’d made the Mslexia longlist.

 Waged writing time at just the opportune moment is definitely a gift from the universe, and I closeted myself away to revise the crap out of my novel before submitting it for the shortlist.
 I didn’t expect to go any further (any sane writer hopes for ‘yes’ and prepares for ‘no’), but I wanted to be certain I’d given it my best shot.

 The Mslexia competition was my first big ‘yes’ as a writer… It showed me my book could really be worth something, and this summer my agent sold it in a 10-house auction.

 I made the shortlist!
 Wow!
 Then the final.
 Each progression showed me I was capable of a little more than I’d thought, and then an agent offered me representation.
 During my Creative Writing MA a few agents had asked to see more of my work, but until now I hadn’t found the confidence to show them anything.
 I sent out my manuscript as I’d revised it for Mslexia, and it found my perfect agent.